 Becoming a lifelong learner applies to teachers as well as to students.
-The VHS Collaborative offers a variety of classes to assist teachers in becoming better educators in the technology rich educational environment we live in today.
-Browse our Professional Development course catalog to find 21st Century Teaching Best Practices and Content Specific online courses that interest you.
+The Virtual High School offers a variety of classes to assist teachers in becoming better educators in the technology rich educational environment we live in today.
+Browse our Professional Development course catalog to find 21st Century Teaching courses and Content Specific online courses that interest you.

-Each Best Practices course is six (6) weeks long and may be taken for three graduate credits (for an additional fee) at various institutions across the country.
-For individual descriptions, course schedules and costs, please visit our Best Practices page or visit one of the pages below.
+Each 21st Century Teaching Series course is six (6) weeks long and may be taken for three graduate credits (for an additional fee) at various institutions across the country.
+For individual descriptions, course schedules and costs, please visit our 21st Century Teaching Series page or visit one of the pages below.

 - 21st Century Teaching and Learning

 - Web-Enhanced Classroom

 - Blended Teaching and Learning